boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/email-settings.md

 **Reset Password** --- Sends links to reset the password.

-The following SMTP details are needed to send emails from the User Management Server.
+The following SMTP details are required to send email from the User Management Server.

 <table>
 <tr>